silverrowan/Codebits/Coding/langAgnostic/Thinking like a programmer.md

+---
+tags:
+  - meta-learning
+---
 lecture: https://www.youtube.com/watch?v=azcrPFhaY9k
 - lots about *teaching* coding

 Coding *isnt*:....

 - Coding has only ~ 8 main concepts that work almost the same in every language.
-- Learn how to use these concepts in english.
+- Learn how to use these concepts in English.
     - Secret is algorithms and data not code.
     - write out concepts first and THEN convert to code.
-- if stuck, try explainging/break it down (how to do) BEFORE touching the code (how)
+- if stuck, try explaining/break it down (how to do) BEFORE touching the code (how)
 - Comments are there to:
     - explain code to other programmers (lol)
     - and yourself XD
     - NO!
-    - code explains the comments to the computer!
+    - code explains the #comments to the computer!
     - comments *are* code. (at least for beginners)
+    - ==this conflicts with the idea that clean code doesn't explain what the code is doing, but why.==

 - new variables (a place in memory to hold data)
 - concept: make a new variable (approx 8 of these)